Nebbreal/Modular-Fish-System-Showcase/README.md

 - Press play to start the game

 ## Structure
 The folder structure is generally "task/object".
-Tasks being what something is, like a script or prefab.
+Task being what type of file something is, like a script or prefab.
 Object being what it represents, like a fishing rod.
 Related products might be in subfolders instead of its own folder.

 Some examples are: